 Help for people from Afghanistan in the UK

 Information and support for people from Afghanistan settling into life in the UK.
 Find information on Afghanistan resettlement and relocation schemes.

 The British Red Cross supports people from Afghanistan who are coming to the UK.

 The information on this page will help you and your family get the support you need as you settle into life here.
 We can also provide information on Afghanistan resettlement schemes like ARAP and ACRS.

 For any more information about British Red Cross or for emotional support, please call the British Red Cross support line on:

-If you need a support line translator, call and say 'can I speak to a translator?'.
+If you need a support line interpreter, call and say 'can I speak to an interpreter?'.

 What I need to know about life in the UK